Ferries from

 The Zanzibar to Mkoani ferry is the main ferry route from Zanzibar Island to Pemba Island.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Zanzibar Island to Pemba Island sail approximately 8 times per week and are provided by Zan Fast Ferries.
+Ferries from Zanzibar Island to Pemba Island sail approximately 10 times per week with Zan Fast Ferries.

-No, currently you can not take a car on the ferry from Zanzibar Island to Pemba Island.
+No, you currently cannot take your car on the ferry from Zanzibar Island to Pemba Island.

-The distance between Zanzibar Island and Pemba Island is 53 miles (85km) and 46 nautical miles.
+The distance between Zanzibar Island and Pemba Island is approximately 53 miles, 85km or 46 nautical miles.

-The Zanzibar to Mkoani ferry ferry sails approximately 5 times weekly with a crossing time of 2 hours.
+The Zanzibar to Mkoani ferry sails approximately 6 times per week, with a crossing time of 2 hours.

 More routes than anyone else.